thijmenadam0/final_project_itrm/README.md

 After you have done this (which will take a while), you can logout of karora with the command
 ```$ logout```

-After you have logged out and copied the files you have to create a folder named 'alltweets'.
-After that you can download them to your pc with the following command.
-This also downloads them
+After you have logged out and copied the files you have to create a folder named 'alltweets' in the GitHub clone you made.
+After that you can download the data.txt files to your pc with the following command
 to the chosen repository (alltweets):
 ```
 $ scp s4882067@karora.let.rug.nl:tweets202104.txt ./alltweets